 Susan

-Advance Praise for MERRY!
+Praise for MERRY!

 “From the opening page, the reader is in for a true Christmas treat.
 Merry is everything a Christmas novel should be—heartwarming and filled with endearing characters.
 There are many lessons to be learned but Susan approaches them with humor and great holiday cheer.
 I loved every minute of this wonderful book!”